Arronk/My-Coding-Journey/LogR3.md

 which had to calculate the probability of pulling the same coloured ball out of a bucket of six balls, 3 red and 3 green, over X number of trials.
 I do enjoy these simulation functions and I managed to get the function working without too much issue.

+## Day 22: 21/11/2018

+### Progress: Worked on MIT 6.00.2x again

+Finished the weekly exercises and videos as well as part a of the psets.
+Can hopefully finish the psets by Friday night.
+The 3rd and 4th probability questions in part a were difficult, I guess I still have a fair bit to learn when it comes to probability calculations.